 Make our community more vibrant, diverse, and colourful by showcasing our culture through dance, volunteering in projects as well as passing on the Bafut language to our children.
 Our culture is our identity and what better legacy to leave to our children than teaching them where they came from so that they can better appreciate where they currently are.

-Bafut is a subdivision under the Mezam division and has its own council with modern government institutions.
-Bafut is located in the North West region of Cameroon.
+Bafut is located in the North West Province of Cameroon.
 The population of Bafut is estimated at 120.000 people spread over a land surface area of some 340 square kilometers.
 Bafut has three main regions; Mumela’a (the heart of Bafut), Ntari (southern part of Bafut or the ridge area) and Mbu’untii (the northern or lower Bafut which is along the River Menchum).
-Bafut is the most powerful of the traditional kingdoms of the Grassfields, now divided into 26 wards along a 10 kilometer stretch of the “Ring Road” that trails along a ridge above the Menchum Valley.
-Bafut is primarily an agrarian region.
-The Bafut people have a very rich culture and are multilingual.
-They speak Bafut, English, Pidgin English etc. whenever the need arises for one of these languages.
+Bafut is the most powerful of the traditional kingdoms of the Grassfields divided into 26 wards.
+Today, Bafut is a subdivision under the Mezam division and has its own council with modern government institutions.

 Historically, the first Bafut people migrated from Lake Chad down to the Tikari area North West of Fumban which had a dynastic rule.
 In constant search for fertile land and a more peaceful settlement, they migrated again to Ndobo (present day Ndop) and then down to Bafut where they finally settled.
 The people are called Bufu.